 Sr No. Activity Implementation period (short/Medium/long term) Responsible Agencies Base Line Target to be achieved Target Date Milestones (Monthly / Quarterly) Financial Implications, if any (Estimated Cost) 1 CCDA 1 (a) - Enforcement of Construction & Demolition Rules.
-Short Term Municipal Council Inspection is being carried out as per need for bigger/commercial & road projects. -Regular inspection will be made for Control of Construction & Demolition waste. -Counter verification to be done by ATP/EO.
-Regular Activity Nil CCDA 1 (b) - Infrastructure of Construction & Demolition waste Long Term Municipal Council Presently no site for C&D waste disposal exists Identification of site &setting up of processing plant for C& D Waste 31.03.2022 DPR - Under Process Tendering - After estimation Work Allotment- After Tendering NIL 2 CCDA 2 - Control measure for fugitive measures Short Term Municipal Council At present, minimal measures being taken by the building contractors. -Proper curtains / sheets on the construction sites to be provided & the construction material be kept in covered conditions Regular activity Regular inspections Nil to be made and challan issued to violators 3 CCDA 3 - Ensure carriage of construction material in closed/covered vessels.
-Short Term Municipal Council MC has already directed all contractors to carry building materials and malba in enclosed/ covered vessels.
-Regular inspection will be made to ensure implementation of directions given to contractors to carry the building materials and malba in enclosed/covered vessels.
-Regular Activity - Nil
+Short Term Municipal Council Inspection of bigger/commercial & road projects is being carried out as per needs. -Regular inspection will be made for Control of Construction & Demolition waste. -Counter verification to be done by ATP/EO.
+Regular Activity Nil CCDA 1 (b) - Infrastructure of Construction & Demolition waste Long Term Municipal Council No site is identified for disposal of C&D Waste & processing plant Identification of site & setting up of processing plant for C& D Waste 31.03.2022 Identification - 2 Months DPR - Under Process Rs.
+2 Crore 2 CCDA 2 - Control measure for fugitive measures Short Term Municipal Council At present, minimal measures being taken by the building contractors. -Proper curtains / sheets on the construction sites to be provided &the Regular activity Regular inspections Nil construction material be kept in covered conditions -Regular inspection to be made and challan issued to violators 3 CCDA 3 - Ensure carriage of construction material in closed/covered vessels.
+Short Term Municipal Council MC has already directed all contractors to carry building materials and malba in enclosed/covered vessels. inspection will be made to Regular Activity Nil